tisztamo/Junior/README.md

 Your contributions make a difference!
 At Junior, we value the collaboration of the community.
 Your role as a contributor is to monitor the development, provide detailed prompts, and thoroughly review the generated outcomes.

 For support, please create an issue in the GitHub repository.

+## Similar tools

+There are more mature tools for helping developers utilize language models.
+The most notable one is aider at https://aider.chat